-Ecomore2 project in Lao PDR aimed at gathering multiple sources of data for the development of an outbreak simulator for the dengue virus.
-Viral genetic information and the level of herd immunity of the Lao population against the dengue virus were considered as key information for the accuracy of the simulator.
-Accordingly, specific tools were designed for the rapid analysis of large series of human samples.
+Ecomore2 project in Lao PDR aims to gather multiple sources of data for the development of an outbreak simulator.
+Dengue virus genetic information and the level of herd immunity of the Lao population against dengue were considered as key issues for the accuracy of the future simulator.
+Specific tools were designed for the rapid analysis of large series of virus or human samples.

 Rapid genotyping protocol for dengue virus mobility studies

 From a genetic point of view, the four dengue virus serotypes are subdivided into closely related patterns of isolates also known as “genotypes”.
 The full envelop gene sequencing is used as the gold standard to determine dengue virus genotypes.
 However, the cost and the workload are limiting this type of analysis to a limited number of isolates.
 Rapid genotyping protocols were developed in order to determine the genotype(s) of large series of isolates with the aim to facilitate virus mobility studies.
 Preliminary results were obtained were already obtained for the two main serotypes of dengue recorded in 2018-2019.